lse-ds105/ds105a-project-chadgpt/research/research.md

 - Low fat: 12g or less per serving
 - Low sugar: 15g or less per serving
 - Low salt: 1.5g or less per serving
+- Low saturated fat: 5g or less per serving
+- Low calorie: 500g or less per serving (main course) OR 250g or less per serving (breakfast) or 150g OR less per serving (starter or dessert)
+- High protein: 10g or more per serving
+- High fibre: 5g or more per serving